tpacius/app-store-connect-reviews/README.md

 Due to some time constraints, I did not get to add unit tests as planned

 Other than adding unit tests, additional things that I would want to incorporate as enhancements:
-    - Taking in parameters to allowing a user to change the window from 48 hours to whatever they'd like
-    - Smarter logic to determine how many pages to fetch when calling the app store url
-    - Add a new struct for the persisted json to reduce some of the excessive nesting from the initial app store response json (which I assume is from Apple storing most of this data as XML?)
+    -Taking in parameters to allowing a user to change the window from 48 hours to whatever they'd like -Smarter logic to determine how many pages to fetch when calling the app store url -Add a new struct for the persisted json to reduce some of the excessive nesting from the initial app store response json (which I assume is from Apple storing most of this data as XML?)